kevinleonsmith/kevinleonsmith.github.io/README.md

 # kevinleonsmith.github.io
-Kevin Leon Smith: SCE
+# Kevin Leon Smith: SCE
+  Projects of a Smart Contract Engineer
-Bookmark this to keep an eye on my project updates!
+# Bookmark this to keep an eye on my project updates!